ysharplanguage/FastJsonParser/README.md

     T Parse<T>(System.IO.Stream input)

-(The capability to parse JSON text coming thru a reader (or stream) being clearly a must-have, past a certain size of payload - "*have mercy for your CLR's large object heap*", [if you see what I mean...](http://msdn.microsoft.com/en-us/magazine/cc534993.aspx))
+(IMO, the capability to parse JSON text coming thru a reader (or stream) is clearly a must-have, past a certain size of payload - "*have mercy for your CLR's large object heap*", [if you see what I mean](http://msdn.microsoft.com/en-us/magazine/cc534993.aspx).)

-Note that if you don't care (or don't want to bother) about deserializing whatever input JSON into POCOs, you can then just call these methods with
+Note that if you don't care (i.e., don't need / don't want to bother) deserializing whatever input JSON into POCOs, you can then just call these methods with

     object